Sales leaders are often approached by their reps to weigh in on deal strategies.

 “…the customer came back and said they’re looking at a competitive product that’s much cheaper than ours.”

-“What problem are they looking to solve?”
+“What problem is the customer looking to solve?”

 Looking at the qualification process through the lens of “What problem are they looking solve?” before, during, and after the conversation changes that.
 It helps us reconcile pains in a customer-centric context and provides us with helpful insights to craft our deal strategy (or graciously walk away if it turns out we aren’t able to solve their problem).
 In fact, asking the customer this question directly can be a perfectly acceptable (and in some cases, a greatly refreshing) qualification tactic.